scala/docs.scala-lang/_overviews/scala-book/sbt-scalatest-tdd.md

 ## TDD tests

 This example demonstrates a *Test-Driven Development* (TDD) style of testing with ScalaTest.
-In the next lesson you’ll see how to write *Behavior-Driven Development* (BDD) tests with ScalaTest and SBT.
+In the next lesson you’ll see how to write *Behavior-Driven Development* (BDD) tests with ScalaTest and sbt.

 >Keep the project you just created.
 You’ll use it again in the next lesson.